-Back with the us for the third year, we’re delighted that following two lovely concerts last year, Sinfonia Viva wanted to be involved with the festival again – bringing a different angle to the festival programme and making the links between the worlds of classical and folk music.
+Back with the us for the third year, we’re delighted that Sinfonia Viva wanted to be involved with the festival again – bringing a different angle to the festival programme and making the links between the worlds of classical and folk music.
 This year, they’ve worked some very special magic, and are bringing around 20 musicians onto the Guildhall Theatre stage, for a full orchestral concert, with plenty of folk links and hooks.

 Here’s a fuller biography about Sinfonia Viva:

 Sinfonia Viva is a virtuoso ensemble delivering original and extraordinary creative musical experiences.
 Founded in 1982, Sinfonia Viva has a national reputation as a leader in creative music activity in the UK.
 Its work offers relevant and enriching possibilities for all.
 Sinfonia Viva:

 * Embraces new opportunities and ways of working whilst nurturing the best of existing practice, making music

 * Connects participants, communities and professional musicians through shared creative activities and